Nightkingale/Personal-Website/posts/origin-story-of-nightkingale.md

 ![The tracklist for the scrapped Beginning of the End album.](../assets/images/posts/origin-story-of-nightkingale/beginning_of_the_end.png)

-You'll notice that "V-Bucks for Some Skins," "Wii U USB Helper," "Fuego, No Hielo", and "Lost Without Trust" all are here!
+You'll notice that "V-Bucks for Some Skins," "Wii U USB Helper," "Fuego, No Hielo," and "Lost Without Trust" all are here!
 A lot of these tracks I've released have been planned ever since the beginning, and are still gradually being released, even with the *Heavenly Night* album!

 I originally wanted to release this project as my debut album on my 18th birthday (being January 3rd, 2023).
 Ultimately, time constraints caught up to me, and I quickly grew tired of working on this project.
 For now, I scrapped every single track in this album, except for one...
 Take a guess!